 What is the application deadline?

-Applications are open until November 5, 2021, 23:59 CET.
+Applications are open until our final deadline November 15, 2021, 23:59 CET.
 We advice candidates to submit their application as early as possible.

 Does this programme has any cost?

 This programme is tuition-free because is financed with ESF PO 2014-2020.